hhvu0102/unix_basic/README.md

 bedtools intersect [OPTIONS] -a <FILE> \
                              -b <FILE1, FILE2, ..., FILEN>
 ```
-- If I want to explore `[OPTIONS]` of `bedtools intersect`, what `flag` should I use?
+- When we want to explore `[OPTIONS]` of `bedtools intersect`, use the `flag` `-h`.
 - For whatever file we put right after the flag `-a`, that file is called the A file in this tutorial.
 - For whatever file we put right after the flag `-b`, that file is called the B file in this tutorial.

 #### Default behavior:
-By default, if an overlap is found, bedtools intersect reports the shared interval between the two overlapping features.
+By default, if an overlap is found, `bedtools intersect` reports the shared interval between the two overlapping regions.

 For example, `bedtools intersect -a file1.bed -b file2.bed`